bbauska/UofM-Intro-CSS3/README.md

 This is a great resource for a lot of my students.
 I particularly like that the author uses CodePen.
 This is a great feature that lets you open, edit, and run the code as you learn about it.
-The lesson
-\"Building Your First Page\" gives a brief overview of HTML and the structure of pages.
+The lesson &quot;Building Your First Page&quot; gives a brief overview of HTML and the structure of pages.
 I am going to assume you already know about that, but it is a good refresher.
 The second part of this reading explains many of the key terms that I will be using throughout this course.